 You’ve been implementing the practices of the thinking classroom, but student engagement still feels off.
 You wonder whether it is an overemphasis on getting good grades or students’ conditioning in a transactional system.
 You’re not alone!
 Come learn how an overhaul of my own instruction and grading practices refocused students on engagement in learning and thinking.
 In this session, you will engage in some thinking practice tasks and see how they fit within the Pillars & Practices framework.
 Whether you’re ready for dramatic change or small steps, this session has tons to offer!

 Hi!
+I just completed a move up from San Diego to Western Washington.
+I'm so excited!
 I've been teaching math in the high school and college settings (with a little bit of middle school) for over twenty years.
-I like talking about the Pillars & Practices framework, ungrading, redesigning curriculum, and instructional practices that center student thinking.
-Let's...
+I like talking about the Pillars & Practices framework, ungrading, redesigning...
 Read More →

 This session emphasizes the vital role of leadership in fostering and sustaining thinking classrooms in mathematics.
 The session will focus on strategies for school leaders to support educators in implementing Building Thinking Classrooms practices.